deeptools/deepTools/docs/content/tools/plotCorrelation.rst

 Background
 ^^^^^^^^^^^

-``plotCorrelation`` computes the overall similarity between two or more files based on read coverage (or other scores) within genomic regions, which must be calculated using either :doc:`multiBamCoverage` or :doc:`multiBigwigSummary`.
+``plotCorrelation`` computes the overall similarity between two or more files based on read coverage (or other scores) within genomic regions, which must be calculated using either :doc:`multiBamSummary` or :doc:`multiBigwigSummary`.

 The result of the correlation computation is a **table of correlation coefficients** that indicates how "strong" the relationship between two samples is and it will consist of numbers between -1 and 1. (-1 indicates perfect anti-correlation, 1 perfect correlation.)